 - The assistance provided by the whistleblower and the whistleblower’s attorney.

 - The “programmatic interest” of the SEC “in deterring violations of the securities law.”

 - Job protection: The Dodd-Frank Act specifically states that employers may not fire, demote, suspend, threaten, harass, or discriminate against an individual who provides information to or assists the SEC.
-Whistleblowers who suffer from employment retaliation may sue for reinstatement, back pay and any other damages that occurred.
-Most federal courts of appeals have ruled that the anti-retaliation provisions of Dodd-Frank extend to those who report their concerns internally and are fired before they go to the SEC – which is the position of the SEC.
-The Supreme Court has decided to hear a case that is expected to clarify that issue.
+Whistleblowers who suffer from employment retaliation may sue for reinstatement, back pay and any other damages that occurred if they reported their allegations to the SEC or CFTC before the retaliation happened.

 - Confidentiality: Whistleblowers may report fraud anonymously, as long as they have retained a lawyer to represent them.
 In some cases, their identities may remain unknown even to the SEC until the time comes for the payment of a reward.
 This is the strongest confidentially provision available out of any of the federal whistleblower programs, including “qui tam” cases under the False Claims Act and the Internal Revenue Service (IRS) whistleblower program.
 See “Can the SEC Be Trusted to Protect a Whistleblower’s Identity?” written by Phillips & Cohen partner Erika A. Kelton.

 SEC whistleblower claims that have been filed with the SEC include allegations of money laundering, accounting fraud, mispricing of stock and violations of the Foreign Corrupt Practices Act (FCPA).